The positive energy theorem for asymptotically anti-de Sitter spacetimes: Abstract

 \section{Abstract}

 We establish the inequality for Henneaux-Teitelboim's total energy-momentum for asymptotically anti-de Sitter initial data sets which are asymptotic to arbitrary $t$-slice in anti-de Sitter spacetime.
 In particular, when $t=0$, it generalizes Chru\'{s}ciel-Maerten-Tod's inequality in the center of AdS mass coordinates.
-We also show that the determinant of energy-momentum endomorphism ${\bf Q}$ is the geometric invariant of asymptotically anti-de Sitter spacetimes.
+We also show that the determinant of energy-momentum endomorphism ${\bf Q}$ is the geometric invariant of asymptotically anti-de Sitter spacetimes.\\\\ Keywords: General relativity; the positive energy theorem; asymptotically anti-de Sitter spacetime\\ Mathematics Subject Classification 2010: 53C27; 53C80; 83C4

 \pagenumbering{arabic}

 \mysection{Introduction}\ls

 The positive energy theorem plays a fundamental role in general relativity.
 When the cosmological constant is zero and spacetimes are asymptotically flat, the positive energy theorem for the ADM total energy-momentum \cite{ADM} was first proved by Schoen and Yau \cite{SY1,SY2,SY3}, then by Witten \cite{Wi,PT}.
 We refer to \cite{EHLS, B, D, XD} for the case of higher dimensional spacetimes.